 Like most people who sew, I've been looking at a lot of mask patterns lately.

-The pattern calls for a piece thirteen inches wide and fifteen inches long, but one that I made from a bandana twenty-two inches square fits well.
+The pattern calls for a piece thirteen inches wide and fifteen inches long, but one that I made from a bandanna twenty-two inches square fits well.
 It wraps around to the back of my head, but that just makes it filter better.

 This mask deals with the leaks inevitable in home-made masks by pushing the edges out so far that it's easier for your breath to go through the cloth than to escape unfiltered.
-That makes this single layer a better filter than the double layer created by tying a hankerchief around your face, and it's *much* more comfortable.
+That makes this single layer a better filter than the double layer created by tying a handkerchief around your face, and it's *much* more comfortable.

 The pattern calls for elastic, but any sort of ribbon, tape, or string that's long enough to tie around your head works at least as well.
 Shoestrings are good for this sort of thing.

 Pins to keep things from shifting around while you are working on them are helpful.
 Straight pins are easiest to use, but you probably have safety pins, and those will work.

 You do need a needle and thread.
 Most homes have a needle somewhere.
 If you can't find yours, grocery stores sell mending kits and threaded needles.

 I would use a thimble, but you'll be taking so few stitches that there is little risk that your finger will get sore.
 If it does seem at risk, stick a piece of adhesive tape or a snip from a bandaid on the spot.
 If that isn't enough, stick a slightly-larger piece on top.

 And you need something to cut the thread with.

 Five items are all you need: Handkerchief, string or elastic, pins, threaded needle, and scissors or a very-sharp knife.